PyMySQL/mysqlclient/INSTALL.rst

 of using three different client libraries.
 To select the client library, edit the [options] section of site.cfg:

-    embedded
-        use embedded server library (libmysqld) if True; otherwise use one of the client libraries (default).

-    threadsafe
-        thread-safe client library (libmysqlclient_r) if True (default);
-	otherwise use non-thread-safe (libmysqlclient).
-You should
-	always use the thread-safe library if you have the option;
-	otherwise you *may* have problems.

     static
         if True, try to link against a static library; otherwise link against dynamic libraries (default).
 You may need static linking to use the embedded server.
         This option doesn't work for MySQL>5.6 since libmysqlclient requires libstdc++.
 If you want to use, add `-lstdc++` to mysql_config manually.